Thursday, June 18th

 - Cars will be run together in the same classes.

-RMMR AX Event Classifications
+Autocross Event Classifications

 Stock Classes (ES, ESL, FS, FSL, LS, LSL): Mustang as produced with options available year of manufacture.
 One modification allowed over stock to suspension or gear ratio.
 Suspension must retain original configuration and ride height.
 Up to two modifications allowed to engine over stock.